Rush Enterprises' (RUSHA) CEO Rusty Rush on Q2 2017 Results - Earnings Call Transcript

 Executives

-Steve Keller - SVP, CFO & Treasurer
+Steve Keller - CFO and Treasurer

 Analysts

-Brad Delco - Stephens
+Brad Delco - Stephens Inc.

-Brian Sponheimer - Gabelli & Company
+Brian Sponheimer - G. Research

 Operator